-Last updated 2022, May 27th: There are many reasons why Spain is an amazing country: Colorful festivals, blue flag beaches, a vibrant nightlife, and world-renowned cuisine, which is more than tapas.
+Updated 2023, June 14th: There are many reasons why Spain is an amazing country: Colorful festivals, blue flag beaches, vibrant nightlife, and world-renowned cuisine, which is more than tapas.

-Famous holiday destinations in Spain include Barcelona and Sevilla, the canary islands, or popular beaches like Costa del Sol or Costa Blanca.
+Famous holiday destinations in mainland Spain include Madrid, Barcelona, and Valencia and popular beaches like Costa del Sol or Costa Blanca.
 Digital nomad-friendly hotspots are Barcelona, Valencia, Tenerife, and Gran Canaria.

 🇪🇸 Entry requirements for Spain